BartoszSzm/Shopping/README.md

 * seamless integration of server actions (BFF pattern),
 * strong support for modular, component-based architecture via React,
 * many out-of-the-box optimizations.

-The UI layer is strictly responsible for rendering and user interaction.

 ---